razor-network/oracle-node/README.md

 Password:
 ```

-_Before staking on Razor Network, please ensure your account has eth and RAZOR.
+_Before staking on Razor Network, please ensure your account has sFUEL and RAZOR.
 For testnet RAZOR, please contact us on Discord._

 ### Stake